-Each year in the U.S., one in 120 babies is born with heart disease.
+Pediatric heart disease doesn’t stop, and neither will we.
+Each year in the United States, one in 120 babies is born with heart disease.
 Many others are diagnosed during childhood and adolescence.
 All told, there are millions of children living with serious heart diseases.

 Researchers at Children’s Hospital of Philadelphia (CHOP) and many other pediatric cardiac centers are making great progress in revolutionizing treatments and improving outcomes for these children, but more funding is needed to accelerate their work.

 Exceptional Patient Care and Treatment

-The Cardiac Center at CHOP is one of the world’s largest and most accomplished pediatric heart centers, offering care for children with acquired and congenital heart conditions from around the globe.
+The Cardiac Center at CHOP is one of the world’s largest and most accomplished pediatric heart centers, offering care for children from around the globe with acquired and congenital heart conditions.
 We perform more than 75,000 diagnostic tests on patients each year – including nearly 900 cardiothoracic surgeries and more than 500 open-heart procedures – and have some of the best patient outcomes in the world.

-Patient Ambassadors for Philly Spin-In have a big job to do.
-It’s up to them to represent the millions of children living with heart disease each year.
-As they share their stories, they help the world understand what congenital heart disease takes away and why it’s worth supporting institutions like Children’s Hospital of Philadelphia.
+Philly Spin-In is a celebration of all of our heart warriors who have been cared for by our Cardiac Center team.
+We ride for each and every one of them.
+Our patient ambassadors represent the millions of children born each year with heart disease.
+As they share their stories, they help the world understand what congenital heart disease is and why it’s worth supporting institutions like Children’s Hospital of Philadelphia.